statsun78/mirrorGSEA/README.md

 ---

+## Data availability

+The processed dataset used in the manuscript is available as a release asset (TCGA.rda).

+---

 ## Reference
 Kim, Y. and Sun, H. (2026) Mirror statistics-based gene set enrichment analysis for correlated gene expression data, *submitted*.